Contents

 1 | Take a Tower of London Tour

 We highly recommend getting on a Tower of London tour.
 They are free!
-And they are also really enjoyable; you’ll be glad to know.
+They are also delightful; you’ll be glad to know.
 Guided by a Yeoman Warder, better known as a ‘Beefeater’, you’ll be taken to a few stops inside the Tower to hear about its fascinating and, in parts, gruesome history.
-The tours take around 45 minutes or so and are well worth getting on one during your visit.
-The Beefeaters bring the story of the Tower to life with all sorts of stories.
-The Beefeaters will tell you a little about their history, too and whether they have any links to the famous Beefeater Gin (you’ll have to get on the tour to find out!)
+The tours take about 45 minutes and are well worth taking during your visit.
+The Beefeaters bring the Tower’s history to life through a variety of stories.
+The Beefeaters will tell you a little about their history, too, and whether they have any links to the famous Beefeater Gin (you’ll have to take the tour to find out!).

 2 | See the Tower of London Crown Jewels

-You can’t visit the Tower of London and not see the Crown Jewels.
+You can’t visit the Tower of London without seeing the Crown Jewels.
 They are undoubtedly the most popular attraction within the Tower, so expect long queues to get in!
 These priceless treasures include crowns, sceptres, and other regalia used by British monarchs over the centuries.

-Disappointingly, there’s no photography allowed inside the Crown Jewels exhibition.
+Unfortunately, photography is not allowed inside the Crown Jewels exhibition.
 At all.
-You’ll be shouted at if you even attempt to take your phone out and take some pics, so save yourself the embarrassment and don’t bother.
+You’ll be reprimanded if you even attempt to take your phone out and take some photos, so save yourself the embarrassment and don’t bother.
 Ha!

 3 | Find the Tower of London Ravens

-The ravens at the Tower of London are an icon part of the Tower, and legend has it that should the ravens ever leave the Tower, the Tower and kingdom will fall.
-Believe that or not, King Charles II is thought to be the man to insist the ravens are protected after being told about the problem that will arise should they leave.
-But no one wants them to leave, either – the Yeoman Warders genuinely love them.
+The ravens at the Tower of London are an iconic part of the Tower, and legend has it that should the ravens ever leave the Tower, the Tower and kingdom will fall.
+Believe it or not, King Charles II is thought to be the man who insisted the ravens are protected after being told about the problem that would arise should they leave.
+But no one wants them to go, either – the Yeoman Warders genuinely love them.

 4 | Visit the White Tower

 The famous tower in the middle is the White Tower.
 It’s also the oldest part of the Tower of London, and there’s almost no doubt you haven’t seen it if you’ve seen any pictures of the place.
-It’s had an interesting past, having served as a royal residence, armoury, and treasury.
+It has a fascinating history, having served as a royal residence, armoury, and treasury.
 Some infamous prisoners, such as Anne Boleyn and Sir Walter Raleigh, were held within its walls, too!

 Take the steps on the south side to the top and work your way down to the exit at the bottom, where you’ll also find the gift shop.
 On your way, you’ll pass through the Royal Armouries with a brilliant collection of arms and armour.
 Would you fancy running around in all that armour like the knights did back in the day?
 No?
 Nor us?
 Ha.
 It must have weighed a ton!